 In the first movie, in the moments leading up to his slaughter, Boddicker takes off Murphy's helmet, but let him keep his vest.
 The standard issue police body armor keeps him alive long enough for the paramedics to arrive and attempt to save his life.
 If it wasn't for his vest, Alex wouldn't have had much of a fighting chance after being shot repeatedly at close range from sustained shotgun fire.
 However, the vest doesn't protect him from Boddicker putting a coup de grace in his head.

 RoboCop's titanium/kevlar armor is more than adequate for protection against small arms fire and explosions, but once the armor is dented by the ED-209 heavy weapons he is slightly more vulnerable when the police are turned on him... and it's an entire crowd of cops with automatic weapons and shotguns, as well.

 In the second movie RoboCop is fired at with varying degrees of man portable weaponry including a rocket launcher or two and he still keeps on going.
 However a .50 caliber M2 is enough to take his hand off and a jackhammer is sufficient to disassemble him (eventually).
 In the third film, a single round from a grenade launcher is enough to disable him.

-Artistic License - Biology: When shot in the inner thigh, there's your femoral artery.
-You bleed, a lot.
+Artistic License - Biology: Do not get shot in the inner thigh.
+Your femoral artery is there and it's kind of important.
+You bleed, a lot, very fast.
 You will get dizzy almost immediately and pass out soon after.
 There won't be enough time for Evil Gloating.
 Cocaine would only hasten the process.